 Income from other activities

-Income from other activities (inkomsten uit overige werkzaamheden) is a special category for the Dutch tax office.
-It indicated that the income is not derived from entrepreneurship (company or self-employment).
-Neither should the income be derived from employment (loondienst).
-Usually, this type of income from incidental or temporary activities.
+Income from other activities (inkomsten uit overige werkzaamheden) is a special Dutch tax category for income that is not derived from entrepreneurship (company or self-employment) or from employment (loondienst).
+Usually this type of income comes from incidental or temporary activities.

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
-Whether you're employed or have a small business, we'll make your life easier and save you money.
+Whether you're employed or own a business, we'll make your life easier and save you money.